simeononsecurity/simeononsecurity.ch/content/articles/free-oracle-certifications-cybersecurity-it-professionals/index.en.md

 ## **Introduction**

 In today's competitive job market, **obtaining industry-recognized certifications** is essential for professionals in the **cybersecurity and IT fields**. **Oracle**, a leading technology company, offers a range of certifications that validate your skills and knowledge in various domains, including **Oracle Cloud Infrastructure (OCI)**.
 While many certifications require an investment of time and money, there are also opportunities to obtain **free Oracle certifications**.
 In this article, we will explore the value of free Oracle certifications, particularly for **cybersecurity and IT professionals**.
-We will also delve into the offerings of **Oracle University** and the significance of **Oracle Cloud Infrastructure**.
+We will also dig into the offerings of **Oracle University** and the significance of **Oracle Cloud Infrastructure**.

 ______